European Union Referendum Act 2015: Voting areas

 There were a total of 382 voting areas.
 326 in England, 32 in Scotland, 22 in Wales and single areas for Northern Ireland and Gibraltar.
-The local counts in the voting areas began from 2200 BST (Western European Summer Time) on Thursday 23 June 2016 after all polling stations had closed.
+The local counts in the voting areas began from 22:00 BST (Western European Summer Time) on Thursday 23 June 2016 after all polling stations had closed.
 Recounts within "voting areas" were permitted when circumstances require under the instructions of the "Counting officers (CO)."
 It was the first time that a United Kingdom referendum was counted overnight as both the previous 1975 EC Referendum and the 2011 AV Referendum were counted during the course of the following day after polling stations closed.

 Regional counts

-The Act also provided provision for the results from the "voting areas" to fed into twelve "regional counts" to be overseen by "Regional counting officers" (RCO) who were appointed in the following areas and declared the results for their areas as used under the European Parliamentary Elections Act 2002:
+The Act also made provision for the results from the "voting areas" to fed into twelve "regional counts" to be overseen by Regional Counting Officers who were appointed in the following regions and declared the results for their regions as used under the European Parliamentary Elections Act 2002: